tensorflow/compression/README.md

 The wheel file is created inside `/tmp/tensorflow_compression`.
 Optimization flags can be passed via `--copt` to the `bazel run` command above.

-### Testing PIP package

-First install the built wheel file.
+To test the created package, first install the resulting wheel file:
 ```bash
 pip install /tmp/tensorflow_compression/tensorflow_compression-*.whl
 ```

-And run tests.
-(Do not run the tests in the workspace directory where `WORKSPACE` of `tensorflow_compression` repo lives.
-In that case, the Python interpreter attempts to import `tensorflow_compression` packages from the source tree rather than from the installed package system directory.)
+Then run the unit tests (Do not run the tests in the workspace directory where `WORKSPACE` of `tensorflow_compression` repo lives.
+In that case, the Python interpreter would attempt to import `tensorflow_compression` packages from the source tree rather than from the installed package system directory):
 ```bash
 pushd /tmp
 python -m tensorflow_compression.python.all_test
 popd
 ```

-When done, uninstall the PIP package.
-The package name is `tensorflow-compression` with a hyphen(-).
+When done, you can uninstall the `pip` package again:
 ```bash
 pip uninstall tensorflow-compression
 ```